-3.5.3.2 Offer
+3.5.4.1 Draft Offer

 The offer will be prepared by the concerned IM(s)/AB(s) once the timetable with the requests placed on time has been finalized.
-The offer is made by the C-OSS to the applicant via PCS on the RNE deadline for late path offer (X-1) at the latest.
+The offer is made by the C-OSS to the applicant via PCS.